 8:03 PM > Sensor checks in reading 48°F - Rule not triggered as it is outside of the active schedule, no email sent (despite the fact the reading was above triggering threshold)

-As you can see in the above example, the reading continued to send on its Snooze time, even after the scheduled inactive time because the trigger occurred prior to the scheduled inactive time.
 Since it was not disarmed after this trigger, it continued to send on the Snooze time until the user Disarmed the Rule.
 After the Rule was disarmed, it went back to normal operation.
 The sensor had a subsequent reading of 48°F (which would normally trigger the Rule), but it did not trigger because this occurred after the scheduled inactive time.

 Preventing a Rule from sending an alert during the scheduled inactive time, even when a trigger occurs during the scheduled active time

-If you experience the scenario described above, there is a solution that you can implement that will automatically prevent the Rule from sending outside of the scheduled inactive time.
-You can create an additional Scheduled Rule to automatically Rearm (Reset) the Rule at the scheduled inactive time using a System Action.
+Using a System Action, you can create an additional Scheduled Rule to automatically Rearm (Reset) the Rule at the scheduled inactive time.
 To do this, follow the steps below.

-- Create a new Scheduled Rule in iMonnit Online (see Creating Rules in iMonnit Online)
+• Create a new Scheduled Rule in iMonnit Online (see Creating Rules in iMonnit Online).

-- Set the time you wish this Scheduled Rule to run (you will want to schedule this to be the same as the scheduled off time in the original Rule schedule)
+• Set the time you wish this Scheduled Rule to run (you will want to schedule this to be the same as the scheduled off time in the original Rule schedule).

-- In the System Action pane of the window, set the “Action to be done” to Full Reset
+• In the System Action pane of the window, set the “Action to be done” to Full Reset.

-- In the Delay field, select No Delay
+• In the Delay field, select No Delay.

-- Select Save
+• Select Save

 With this Rule, the original Rule will be automatically reset (Rearmed) at the scheduled inactive time, so it will no longer send on its Snooze time.